by David Jones, Family Law Attorney and Partner, GSJones Law Group, P.S.

 Tweaks for holiday child custody issues

 Family traditions may require changes to this simple plan.
 Maybe one parent’s family celebrates Christmas with a get together every Christmas Eve or Christmas Eve service is important.
-The parent with the Christmas Eve tradition may keep the children until late on the 24th with the other parent keeping the children for all of Christmas Day.
+As an example, the parent with the Christmas Eve tradition may keep the children until late on the 24th with the other parent keeping the children for all of Christmas Day.

 The parents can also count out the days on winter break and make the exchange on the middle day at a certain time.